 Maintain positive pressurization to prevent infiltration for laboratories such as clean rooms and sterile facilities.

-Maintain at a neutral pressure for non-laboratory spaces such as offices and corridors.
+Maintain positive pressurization for non-laboratory spaces such as offices adjacent to labs.

 Potentially harmful aerosols can escape from the containment of the laboratory room unless the room air pressure is negative to adjacent non-laboratory areas.
 As a general rule, air should flow from low hazard to high hazard areas.